hadze/machinelearning/tutorials/nlp/word_embedding/Readme.md

 # Visualize Word Embeddings with Tensorboard

-Example for the embedded words extracted from the wiki page about Italy and shown in the tensorboard window:
+Example for the embedded words extracted from the wiki page about Italy and show them in the tensorboard window:
 <img src="https://github.com/hadze/machinelearning/blob/master/tutorials/nlp/word_embedding/doc/italy_tensorboard.gif" width="800" height="500"/>

 Example for the embedded words extracted from the protocols of the german parliament and shown in the tensorboard window:
 <img src="https://github.com/hadze/machinelearning/blob/master/tutorials/nlp/word_embedding/doc/pointcloud_class_party.gif" width="800" height="500"/><br/>
-Here we can see that the system has learned from almost 40.000 words that e.g. the term CDU belongs to one party and is able to list the other parties as well.
-So it shows their vectorial proximity to the search term CDU.
+Here we can see that the system has learned from almost 40.000 words that e.g. the term CDU belongs to one party.
+In other words: the system is able to list the other parties as well.
+In fact, it shows their vectorial proximity to the search term CDU.
 Other keywords that you could use are:
-* Umwelt
+* Umwelt (environment)
-* Auto
+* Auto (car)
-* Krieg
+* Krieg (war)

 <img src="https://github.com/hadze/machinelearning/blob/master/tutorials/nlp/word_embedding/doc/pointcloud_bild_zeiteinheiten.png" width="800" height="500"/><br/>
 Here we can see that the system can assign time units.
 So the search for "days" results in hits like "years" and "weeks".